-Alisa Fleming ~ These little no-bakes are easy to throw together and even easier to modify.
+These little No-Bake Oatmeal Raisin Protein Bites are easy to throw together and even easier to modify.
 You can increase or decrease the sweetener, change the add-ins, toss in some more spices, and even pump up the protein and fiber if desired.
 Seriously, this was a recipe where I just kept adding, and tasting, adding and tasting, check consistency, add, done.
 Have fun with it!

 I had high hopes that these healthier treats would mitigate my cookie cravings.
 They’ve helped for sure.
 But really, can one every rid themselves of cookie cravings?
 Not I.